oligibson/studio/README.md

 # Ruby Studio

 Studio provides a unified Ruby interface for creating, monitoring, and downloading AI-generated videos.
-It currently supports OpenAI Sora and Google Gemini Veo and draws inspiration from the RubyLLM project.
+It currently supports OpenAI Sora, Google Gemini Veo and KlingAI Video Models.
+It draws inspiration from the RubyLLM project.

 ## Installation
 Install the dependencies: